 The Missouri food stamps program provides benefits to a monthly average of 745,983 low-income individuals and families.
-With these benefits, households are able to afford a variety of nutritious foods to help them lead a healthy lifestyle.
+With these benefits, households are able to afford a variety of nutritious foods.

 Eligible residents receive their SNAP benefits in the form of an electronic benefit transfer (EBT) card, which works much like a debit card.
 However, the total benefit allotment varies depending on a household’s size, makeup and combined income.
 Moreover, be mindful that other factors may affect how long a household can continue to receive benefits.
 To learn more about the SNAP program and the type of benefits you can receive, continue reading below.

 Which food items can you buy using food stamps in Missouri?

 You can buy a variety of foods using food stamps in Missouri, with very few limitations.
 Generally, the goal of the SNAP program is to provide access to food for families and individuals who are struggling to afford groceries.
 Moreover, this program aims to help these households achieve a balanced diet by introducing them to nutritious foods.

 While you can still buy your fair share of junk food items and certain snacks, such as chips, cookies and ice cream, the goal of SNAP benefits is to help you afford real whole foods so that you can cook hearty meals that will sustain you.
 With your own EBT card, you have access to the following staple food items:

 - Breads and cereals

 - Seeds and plants to produce food